-12. In your view, how has BEPS impacted on the government's tax policies?
+13. In your view, how has BEPS impacted on the government's tax policies?

 Ireland has long been an active participator and supporter of the BEPS project, recognizing the importance of transparency on tax matters and the need for greater co-ordination of international tax rules to ensure there are no gaps open to exploitation.
 Ireland is likely to continue to be involved in this process at an EU and OECD level.
+A recent example of this is Ireland's signing up to the Two-Pillar Solution.

-The cornerstone of Irish tax policy remains the 12.5% corporation tax rate, which is not going to change.
-Otherwise tax policy is focused on ensuring a transparent tax system with a broad base, which is designed for businesses that want to innovate and create employment.
+Irish tax policy is focused on ensuring a transparent tax system with a broad base, which is designed for businesses that want to innovate and create employment.
 By adopting and sticking to a corporation tax system that is sustainable and which meets the highest international standards, Ireland should be in a position to offer certainty to businesses.

-13. Does the tax system broadly follow the recognised OECD Model?
+14. Does the tax system broadly follow the recognised OECD Model?
 Does it have taxation of; a) business profits, b) employment income and pensions, c) VAT (or other indirect tax), d) savings income and royalties, e) income from land, f) capital gains, g) stamp and/or capital duties.
 If so, what are the current rates and are they flat or graduated?